As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 With the screen size being so large, using touchscreen controls for gameplay can be a little taxing, which is why we'd advise using a mobile controller where possible.
 Despite the large screen making some elements of gameplay tricky, the 14.1-inch screen offers a level of immersion that's unrivaled by other gaming tablets.

-Performance-wise, this tablet doesn’t disappoint, offering a solid refresh rate on most mid-level games, such as Call of Duty Mobile and Fortnite.
-It might lack power compared to the Asus Rog Flow Z13, but for a pure tablet, it performs exceptionally well.
-If you’re a fan of a digital ecosystem, you can also pick up one of the best Samsung phones and embrace the seamless connectivity.
+Performance-wise, this tablet doesn't disappoint, offering a solid refresh rate on most mid-level games, such as Call of Duty Mobile and Fortnite.
+It might lack power compared to the Asus ROG Flow Z13, but for a pure tablet, it performs exceptionally well.
+If you're a fan of a digital ecosystem, you can also pick up one of the best Samsung phones and embrace the seamless connectivity.

 The best Honor gaming tablet

-Honor MagicPad2 specifications:
+Honor MagicPad 2 specifications:

-256GB |
+Storage 256GB

-MagicOS 8.0 (Android 14) |
+Operating System MagicOS 8.0 (Android 14)

-Snapdragon 8s Gen 3 |
+CPU Snapdragon 8s Gen 3

-Screen size |
+Screen size 12.3 inches

-RAM |
+RAM 12GB

 Pros

-- Stunning OLED display
+• Stunning OLED display

-- Easy-to-use operating system
+• Easy-to-use operating system

-- Slightly underpowered chipset
+• Slightly underpowered chipset

-- Magnetic stylus can be troublesome
+• Magnetic stylus can be troublesome

-Starting at $499/£499, the Honor MagicPad2 does plenty to undercut Apple when it comes to offering premium features at a fraction of the cost.
-You’ll be immediately struck by its gorgeous OLED display, which outputs a crisp 1920×3000 resolution at a maximum of 144Hz – prime for all kinds of gaming sessions.
-Backed by a hefty 12 GB of RAM, there’s 256 GB of storage alongside to store all your files, videos, images, and apps.
-We’d love a little bit more storage, but 256 GB is plenty for most mobile games.
+You'll be immediately struck by its gorgeous OLED display, which outputs a crisp 1920×3000 resolution at a maximum of 144Hz - prime for all kinds of gaming sessions.
+Backed by a hefty 12 GB of RAM, there's 256 GB of storage to store all your files, videos, images, and apps.
+We'd love a little bit more storage, but 256 GB is plenty for most mobile games.

 The Honor MagicPad 2 runs the MagicOS 8.0 skin of Android 14, coming out of the box with a streamlined experience that is light on bloatware.
-The includes magnetic stylus can be a little annoying to attach, but using its AI-assisted features proves useful.
-One feature can turn handwriting into notes, making it easier to read in case, like me, you’ve got scrappy handwriting.
-The speakers aren’t quite as good as other options on this list, but they’re decent enough, even if middle tones do get lost along the way.
+The included magnetic stylus can be a little annoying to attach, but using its AI-assisted features proves useful.
+One feature can turn handwriting into notes, making it easier to read, in case, like me, you've got scrappy handwriting.
+The speakers aren't quite as good as other options on this list, but they're decent enough, even if middle tones do get lost along the way.

 How we chose the best gaming tablets